 Diabetic ulcer debridement

-After six month’s wheatgrass treatment twice weekly, the ulcer is now pain-free but appears to have grown significantly.
-This is deceptive because in fact the dead tissue around and inside the ulcer edge has been debrided or removed, thus revealing the true size of the ulcer.
+After six months wheatgrass treatment twice weekly, the ulcer is now pain-free but appears to have grown significantly.
+This is deceptive because in fact the dead tissue around and inside the ulcer edge has been debrided or removed, thus revealing the actual size of the ulcer.

 Also, note that the bottom of the ulcer shows that the blood supply, which was severely compromised by the patient’s diabetic status, has returned.
 This means there has been repair of the microcirculation, the tiny blood vessels that are essential for feeding tissues with oxygen and nutrients.
-Subsequently, the damaged tissue can now be restored to normal, or almost normal, functionality.
+The ulcer can now be healed.